Jonathan2251/lbd/source/llvmstructure.rst

   d = a – d
   %e = fmadd %a, %c, %b // in llvm SSA IR form

-We can apply :num:`Figure #llvmstructure-f8` Instruction Tree Patterns to get the following machine code,
+We can apply :numref:`llvmstructure-f8` Instruction Tree Patterns to get the following machine code,

 .. code-block:: c++